radeberger/trassir-screenshot-timelapse/README.md

 # trassir-screenshot-timelapse
-some scripts for making timelapse and downloading bideo from Trassir server using Trassir SDK
+some scripts for making timelapse and downloading video from Trassir server using Trassir SDK